 The lodge’s menu exclusively featured organically grown farm fresh goodies from its kitchen garden.

-In the philosophy of the Uganda Jungle Lodges, the lodge has maximum attention to the respect of the environment by using solar energy, alternative charcoal Briketi and gas, by recycling all materials collecting them at an organized Waste Management Point.
+In the philosophy of the Uganda Jungle Lodges, the lodge has maximum attention to the respect of the environment by using solar energy, alternative charcoal Briketi, and gas, by recycling all materials collecting them at an organized Waste Management Point.
 It also re-uses organic waste to make compost for the fertilization of the gardens.

 State of rooms

-As such, ones eardrums are melted with the calls of different species all day, all night.
+As such, one’s eardrums are melted with the calls of different species all day, all night.
 If you fancy coming out in the moonlight to catch sight of nocturnal birds, brace yourself for a rewarding encounter with the barn owl, a species adored across the continent for being wise and prudent.

-In pursuit for bird species we hadn’t seen at our doorsteps, we were taken for a birdwatching boat cruise in the adjacent Lake Mulehe, a crater attraction surrounded by rolling hills.
+In pursuit of bird species we hadn’t seen at our doorsteps, we were taken for a birdwatching boat cruise in the adjacent Lake Mulehe, a crater attraction surrounded by rolling hills.
 We found tons of them at the tributary connecting the lake to Lake Mutanda.
 Most of these were the type dependent on fish for prey, such as the pied kingfishers.
 The clear views of mountain Muhavura as seen during the expedition was endearing.
 I found more than inspiration in its view.

 Later in the day, our experience was capped with an agro-tourism experience and village walk in Giseke, a traditional village of the Bafumbira located within 20 minutes boat ride from the lodge.

 Both experiences were one of a kind.
 It was led by Habigiriziman Christopher, 72, an ardent conservationist partnering with the lodge in spearheading the regeneration of a natural forest in the locality.

 I highly recommend this adventure, especially for honeymooners and family holidays.